Our research is editorially independent but we may earn a commission for purchases made through our links.

 Dominica is a nature lover’s paradise and perfect for adventurous couples who love hiking and wildlife.
 Unlike some other Caribbean islands, Dominica is mostly still untouched rainforest that hasn’t been taken over by the tourism industry.
 There are lots of national parks, rainforests, and rivers here that are perfect for guided hikes, kayaking trips, and whale-watching boat rides.
 Since this isn’t a place for high-end resorts or fine dining, you can also make the most of this Caribbean trip on a budget.

 You can literally sail off into the sunset when you plan your honeymoon at the British Virgin Islands, which is one of the best places to sail in the Caribbean.
-This is an ideal destination for couples who have a little experience on the water or that want to learn the basics of sailing.
-Of course if you’re willing to splurge, you can let a crew do all that hard work for you while you enjoy each other’s company in peace and quiet.
+This is an ideal destination for couples who have little experience on the water or that want to learn the basics of sailing.
+Of course, if you’re willing to splurge, you can let a crew do all that hard work for you while you enjoy each other’s company in peace and quiet.
 This is a top honeymoon pick for couples who have deep pockets.
-The Sandcastle Hotel on Jost Van Dyke Island is secluded and wonderful for honeymooners.
+When it comes to accommodation, there is a long list of luxury couple-friendly resorts to choose from.

 St. Lucia has remained quite undeveloped compared to many other Caribbean destinations, so this is a romantic honeymoon destination to get away from it all.
-Dramatic landscapes are the big draw to St. Lucia, as well as the dive sites with excellent views of coral reefs.
-Don’t come to St. Lucia if you’re looking for upscale resorts that are in the middle of exciting activity.
-Instead, come here to take a bike tour through the jungle and experience a technology-free honeymoon to celebrate your love and commitment.
+Dramatic landscapes and secluded waterfront resorts are the big draw to St. Lucia, as well as the dive sites with excellent views of coral reefs.
+Come here to take a bike tour through the jungle and experience a technology-free honeymoon to celebrate your love and commitment.